bublockchain/solidity-101/README.md

 # Solidity 101

-A course on solidity taught by BU Blockchain (@wezabis for the 23-24 year)
+A course on solidity taught by BU Blockchain

-#### This is what chatGPT says solidity is:

 Solidity is a high-level programming language designed for developing smart contracts that run on the Ethereum blockchain.
 It is statically typed, supports inheritance, libraries, and complex user-defined types among other features.
 Solidity is influenced by C++, Python, and JavaScript and is designed to target the Ethereum Virtual Machine (EVM).